aarhusstadsarkiv/stadsarkiv-client/README.md

 All the above files and dirs are optional.
 You may see an example of the files in the [example-config directory](https://github.com/aarhusstadsarkiv/stadsarkiv-client/tree/main/example-config)

-These files and dirs should be placed in the directory where you run the module.
+These files and dirs should be placed in the directory where you run the module from.

 ## Fix code